HanoverStatsLabs/resources/labs/Lab8Instructions.md

 ## Statistical Investigations

-Provide relevant graphs, numerical summaries, and discussions to answer the following questions.
+Provide **relevant graphs**, **numerical summaries**, and **discussions** to answer the following questions.
+A graph cannot speak for itself; you need to provide a discussion of what you see in the graph.

 As you investigate the data, you should create **at least one of each** of the following types of graphs (you can also use other kinds of graphs, of course):

 - histogram
 - boxplot